From military veterans to boot camp grads, new paths to finding quality hires.

 Another effective approach is intervening earlier in the pipeline, building a recruitment relationship on the backbone of talent development programs like boot camps or specialized job placement programs.
 ConnectWise has partnered with third-party programs that help targeted cohorts of workers ready for a career change.

-“We’re involved in the Hiring our Heroes program, which is in cooperation with the Department of Labor to bring on veterans who are in their last six months of their tour of duty and will be transitioning to the business world,” said Miner.
+“We’re involved in the Hiring our Heroes program, which is in cooperation with the Department of Labor to bring on veterans who are in their last six months of their tour of duty and will be transitioning to the business world,” said Papadatos.

 The program offers a fellowship, similar to an internship, where veterans are placed into jobs at ConnectWise and given training toward their long-term career goals.
 “We brought on two fellows to our project management team,” she said.
 “It was an awesome opportunity to bring on people from outside our industry who didn’t have any civilian experience, and to push ourselves to create a training program for them.”

 The training isn’t just about job skills but also about business culture.
 Many veterans sign on at 18 and have never held a civilian job before.
 The corporate environment can be alien to people used to the rigid routines and high pressure of military life.
-“I’m happy to say they’re both still with us,” said Miner.
+“I’m happy to say they’re both still with us,” said Papadatos.
 “They’re doing great.”

 Boot camps can be an excellent resource for more technical roles such as IT or coding, often with very little risk for the dealer.
 Some boot camp students are early in their careers and choose this alternative to traditional college.
 Still, others already have a well-established career in an entirely different field and want to make a big change.
 They sign up for the boot camp knowing they have a lot to learn, and the potential to get placed at a job once they complete their training is a big motivator for them.